zantis/zed/docs/src/extensions/installing-extensions.md

 - `installed`, which contains the source code for each extension.
 - `work` which contains files created by the extension itself, such as downloaded language servers.

-## Auto installing

-To automate extension installation/uninstallation see the docs for [auto_install_extensions](../configuring-zed.md#auto-install-extensions).